 Repeating a speed workout on a regular basis reinforces consistency, which is a pillar of long-term progress.
 The more often you do the same workout, the more familiar it becomes—physically and mentally.
 Then, over time, you will refine your execution and truly benefit from it.

-In comparison, running the same pace all the time in zone 3 or not trying speedwork during training makes it easy to miss the mark on pacing or distance when you get to your race.
+In comparison, running the There are seemingly endless variations of In comparison, running the pacing or distance when you get to your race.
 Most training plans only include one or two hard sessions a week, so each one counts.

 Getting control of your paces via speedwork—not running too fast, not running too slow, or not gassing out after a few reps—will push your progress.
 And having a similar speed session each week or two allows you to measure how your training is going.
 Even improving on interval splits by a few seconds week over week is a big achievement and a mental boost.